Department of Civil and Environmental Engineering

 The curriculum has been designed, and is periodically evaluated and refined, to provide students instruction and experiences that lead to the development of these abilities and skills.

-The Bachelor of Science in Environmental Engineering will complete its first cycle of graduating students in May 2024 and will be formally evaluated by ABET later that year.
+The Bachelor of Science in Environmental Engineering completed its first cycle of graduating students in May 2024 and will be formally evaluated by ABET in the fall of 2024.
 The program was designed in accordance with ABET general and program criteria.
 Accreditation would be applicable retroactively to the May 2024 graduates.

 Curriculum: B.S.
 Civil Engineering